youtux/homebrew-livecheck/README.md

 The most useful way to use the command is by invoking

     brew livecheck -i
-which shows all the outdated formulae that are installed.
+which shows all the installed formulae that are outdated.
-If you find a formula that can't be checked, please help the project by writing the Livecheckable version and make a pull request!
 ```
 brew livecheck [options] formula1 formula2 ...
 brew livecheck [-i|--installed]